CAIRe: Cultural Attribution of Images by Retrieval-Augmented Evaluation: Further design considerations

 \subsection{Alternative Cultural relevance scoring \mbox{techniques}}

 \paragraph{Log-likelihoods:} In this approach, we opt to directly use the LM's token log-likelihoods corresponding to each candidate culture label.
 Given an input prompt consisting of the retrieved textual information about an entity in the image, we prompt the LM with a completion in the form of: ``\textit{This text is relevant to [culture label]}''.
 We estimate the relevance of each culture label directly using the LM head log-likelihood of the completion.
-In the case of VLMs, we also provide the input image as additional conditioning context in calculating the completions' log likelihoods.

 We use the notation $\mathcal{L}_m(y,x)$ to denote the negative log likelihood of tokens $y$ from model $m$ conditioned on context $X$, or

 To compute the log-likelihood of a culture label $c$, we construct context $X$ containing \textit{retrieved} documents $D$, the aforementioned ``\textit{This text is relevant to}'' prompt $p$, and input image $I$ to compute